Vickie Winans: Destiny Joy Records

-In 2005, Winans founded her own recording label Destiny Joy Records which formed as an imprint based from Verity Records The label's name is derived from Winans' daughter that lost due to a miscarriage five months into the pregnancy.
+In 2005, Winans founded her own recording label Destiny Joy Records which formed as an imprint based from Verity Records.
+The label's name is derived from Winans' daughter that was lost due to a miscarriage five months into the pregnancy.
 With headquarters in West Bloomfield, the company serves as an umbrella for the singer's various brands in music, videos, and films.
 Destiny Joy Records' first production was Happy Holidays (2007), a holiday album by Winans.
 In 2008, the company ventured into film production and released a fitness film titled Laugh While You Lose, which featured fitness instructor Kiersten Lane.
 The company has distributed Winans' other albums such as her reissue of her sixth album Woman to Woman (2006), How I Got Over (2009), and B.K.
 Douglas and More Than Conquerors, He Never Fails (2009).
 Winans has signed other artist to Destiny Joy including B.K.
 Douglas and More Than Conquerors.